Explore UCD

 The system consists of two services:

-• Reporting and Recording of Plagiarism Incidents tool – allows members of School Plagiarism Committees to check whether a plagiarism incident was previously recorded for a particular student and/or to record details of plagiarism incidents that have been referred to Committees.
+• Reporting and Recording of Plagiarism Incidents tool – allows members of School Academic Integrity Committees to check whether a plagiarism incident was previously recorded for a particular student and/or to record details of plagiarism incidents that have been referred to Committees.
 Details will only be recorded if a decision is made that plagiarism has occurred.

 • Plagiarism Incidents Reporting tool – allows users to generate plagiarism incident reports.